tchajed/sys-verif-fa25/docs/README.md

 toc: false
 ---

-This class is an introduction to systems verification: how to mathematically prove the correctness of programs with machine-checked proofs.
+This class is a graduate-level class on _systems verification_: how to mathematically prove the correctness of programs with machine-checked proofs.

 ::: info Course info